Mount Everest: Height, Location, Facts And More

 The Ultimate Personal Challenge

 One of the most challenging activities to body and mind is climbing Mt.
 Everest.
-Climbers contend with severe altitude, severe weather and their own fears.
+Climbers contend with severe altitude, severe weather, and their own fears.
 Dealing with these comes to the point where they are tested beyond their limits.
-Standing on top is immensely rewarding and it commonly results in lifetime growth and discoveries about oneself.
+Standing on top is immensely rewarding, and it commonly results in lifetime growth and discoveries about oneself.

 Prestige and Recognition

 Reaching the summit of Mount Everest means joining an elite group of climbers who have achieved one of the world’s greatest challenges.
 The achievement can generally lead to television coverage and endorsement contracts.
-To many, it gives options in becoming guides, film makers, writers or speakers making the once in a lifetime experience on Everest a full time career.
+To many, it gives options in becoming guides, filmmakers, writers, or speakers, making the once-in-a-lifetime experience on Everest a full-time career.

 The Spiritual and Existential Journey